How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 26

-In the Assign Drive Letter or Path window, click Next to enable the new volume and assign a letter.
+In the Assign Drive Letter or Path window, activate the new volume.
+Then, click the Next button to assign a letter.

 Assigning Letters to the Drive